-Section 877A.
-For individuals who expatriate on or after June 17, 2008, Section 877A imposes a "mark-to-market" tax.
-The expatriate is treated as selling all assets for their fair market value on the day before the expatriation date, and any net gain on the deemed sales in excess of an annual floor, which for 2009 is \$626,000, is immediately taxed.
+Under the "mark-to market" tax, you are treated as if you had sold all of your assets for their fair market value on the day before the expatriation date, and any net gain on the deemed sale is taxable for the year of the deemed sale to the extent it exceeds an annual floor, which is \$690,000 for expatriations in 2015.
 Losses are taken into account and the wash sale rules do not apply.
-An election can be made to defer the tax on the deemed sales until the asset is sold (or death, if sooner) provided a bond or other security is provided to the IRS.
-Deferred compensation items and interests in nongrantor trusts are not subject to the mark-to-market tax, but are generally subject to a withholding tax of 30% on distributions to the expatriate.
-IRAs and certain other tax-deferred accounts are treated as if they were completely distributed on the day before the expatriation date, but early distribution penalties do not apply.
+An election can be made to defer payment of the tax on the deemed sales until asset is sold (or death, if sooner) provided a bond or other security is provided to the IRS; interest will be charged for the deferral period.